Node.js os Module: CPU, Memory & Network Interfaces

 times: { user: 483200, nice: 0, sys: 198300, idle: 2918400, irq: 0 }

-user is time spent running user-space code.
-Your application, Node.js itself, anything that isn't kernel code. sys is kernel-space time - syscalls, scheduling, context switches, interrupt handlers, device drivers. idle is exactly what it sounds like: the core sat there doing nothing, waiting for work. nice tracks time spent on low-priority processes - ones that have been "niced" to yield CPU time to others.
-On Windows, nice is always 0. irq measures time spent handling hardware interrupts: disk controllers signaling I/O completion, network cards announcing incoming packets, timer interrupts from the programmable interval timer.
+user is time spent running user-space code, including your application and Node itself. sys is kernel-space time spent in syscalls, scheduling, context switches, interrupt handlers, and device drivers. idle is time when the core had no work to run. nice tracks time spent on lower-priority processes that have been "niced" to yield CPU time to others; on Windows, this value is always 0. irq measures time spent handling hardware interrupts such as disk completion events, incoming network packets, and timer interrupts.

-The speed field has its own quirks.
-On Intel chips with Turbo Boost or AMD with Precision Boost, the reported frequency is the base clock, not the boost clock.
-Your CPU might be running at 4.8 GHz under load while os.cpus() reports 2400 MHz.
-On Apple Silicon, the reported speed is the performance core frequency.
-Efficiency cores run slower, but every entry in the array shows the same speed value regardless of core type.
-The field is an approximation at best.
+The speed field has similar platform wrinkles.
+On Intel chips with Turbo Boost or AMD chips with Precision Boost, the reported frequency is the base clock, even if the CPU is running much faster under load.
+A processor may be operating at 4.8 GHz while os.cpus() reports 2400.
+On Apple Silicon, the reported speed is the performance-core frequency; efficiency cores run slower, but the array still shows the same speed value for every entry.
+Treat the field as an approximation rather than a live frequency meter.

 Calculating CPU Usage